camunda-community-hub/camunda-7-helm-profiles/README.md

 ### Keycloak

-You must upload the keycloak/realm.json using the Keycloak admin console.
-Got to Realm dropdown and add realm.
-(This is a temporary measure the realm setting will be applied using a configmap in the future)
+You must add a user (demo/demo) to the Keycloak Camunda Realm and in the camunda-admin group.

 * Access keycloak at http://keycloak.127.0.0.1.nip.io user/pass admin/admin

+NOTE: if you change the Keycloak client secret in keycloak/production.yml you must update keycloak/realm.json

 ## Architecture & Components